daPhyre/Chloe.js/reference.md

 *width* - The new width of the world.
 *height* - The new height of the world.

-## cojsge_defs.js
+## chloe_defs.js

-To make easier some tasks with COJSGE, there is a second optional file included, called `cojsge_defs`.
-It includes definitions to the values of the keyboard keys, the mouse buttons and the fullscreen modes to set in the COGJSGE `Canvas` Class on it's creation.
+To make easier some tasks with Chloe.js, there is a second optional file included, called `chloe_defs`.
+It includes definitions to the values of the keyboard keys, the mouse buttons and the fullscreen modes to set in the Chloe.js `Canvas` Class on it's creation.
 As you can access the numeric values directly, these definitions can make the coding of your project an easier task.

 Feel free to explore the file, so you can know the options you have when making a project, or as a cheat code to the common numeric values of the mouse and keyboard buttons.

 ### Fullscreen Mode
-The second parameter when creating a new `Canvas` is the Fullscreen Mode; there are 7 types of Fullscreen Mode for scale in COJSGE.
+The second parameter when creating a new `Canvas` is the Fullscreen Mode; there are 7 types of Fullscreen Mode for scale in Chloe.js.
 The first 3 are static scale, that means, the proportion of the canvas will be kept the same.
 The remaining 4 are dynamic, which changes the proportion of the canvas to better fit the screen, but use these carefully and test thoroughly, as it may cause unexpected behaviour.

 **Static scale**
 0 is FULLSCREEN_NORMAL - Bars of `BackgroundColor` will be added if needed.